-OP Corporate Bank Plc's Aa3/Prime-1 deposit and senior unsecured debt ratings incorporate: (1) the bank's standalone baseline credit assessment (BCA) of baa2, (2) our assumption of affiliate support from the OPFG with a BCA of a3, indicating two notches uplift from the bank's BCA, (3) the results from our Advanced Loss Given Failure (LGF) analysis, which takes into account the severity of loss faced by the different liability classes in resolution, and indicating two notches of rating uplift for OP Corporate Bank's deposit and senior unsecured ratings, and (4) our assumption of moderate likelihood of support from the Finnish Government (Aa1, stable) in case of need, which results in one notch of additional uplift.
+OP Corporate Bank Plc's Aa3/Prime-1 deposit and senior unsecured debt ratings incorporate: (1) the bank's standalone baseline credit assessment (BCA) of baa2, (2) our assumption of affiliate support from the OPFG with an Adjusted BCA of a3, indicating two notches uplift from the bank's BCA, (3) the results from our Advanced Loss Given Failure (LGF) analysis, which takes into account the severity of loss faced by the different liability classes in resolution, and indicating two notches of rating uplift for OP Corporate Bank's deposit and senior unsecured ratings, and (4) our assumption of moderate likelihood of support from the Finnish Government (Aa1, stable) in case of need, which results in one notch of additional uplift.

-The group's BCA of a3 is supported by Finland's Macro Profile of Strong+, and reflects its strong national franchise.
-The group's BCA of a3 is underpinned by its high capitalisation, stable profitability, and an improving funding profile as well as a loan portfolio with a high amount of forbearance.
+The group's BCA of a3 incorporates Finland's Macro Profile of Strong+ reflecting its strong national franchise, the joint liability, the group's high capitalisation, stable profitability, and an improving funding profile as well as a loan portfolio with moderately high amounts of forbearance.

-Exhibit 1 Rating Scorecard - Key Financial Ratios
+Exhibit 1 Rating Scorecard - Key Financial Ratios as of Q2 2018